-51. The survey was launched on 19 July 2024 with a deadline of 12 August 2024.
+54. The survey was launched on 19 July 2024 with a deadline of 12 August 2024.
 It was disseminated via National Focal Points and to Adaptation Contact Points.
 In total, responses from 29 Parties were received.
+The surveys were reopened after AC 26, and two new responses have been received by April 2025.
 The geographical distribution of responses is displayed in figure 7 below.